 Safety Tips for Pet Owners

 Most wildlife are not interested in humans or pets.
 However, there are times when wildlife and pets have negative encounters.
-Large dogs can be viewed as a threat to female animals with young.
-Small dogs and cats can be viewed as potential food source.
-Securing attractants that bring wildlife into your yard can minimize your and your pet’s risk.
+Large dogs can be viewed as a threat to wildlife with young.
+Small dogs and cats can be viewed as potential food sources.
+Securing attractants that bring wildlife into your yard can minimize the risk for your and your pet.
 Here are some other helpful tips to minimize negative interactions:

 - Keep pets inside or leashed when outside.